 This training provides military and civilian mental health providers with information about key elements of the assessment process when treating military and Veteran couples.
 The components of an initial assessment will be reviewed with a specific focus on how aspects of military culture impact their relationships.
 In addition, a variety of assessment tools will be presented including self-report measures and genograms.

 - Specify two assessment tools that can be used with military-connected couples.

 - Determine the components of a comprehensive clinical interview with military-connected couples

-Military and Veteran Couples: Evidence-Based Approaches to Treatment
+Military-Connected Couples: Evidence-Based Approaches to Treatment

 This training provides active duty and civilian mental health providers with information about evidence-based interventions that can be used with military and Veteran couples.
 It begins with a review of the basic demographics of military couples and a discussion of normative stressors associated with military marriages as well as the impact of deployment on couples.
 Then three evidence-based couples interventions, derived from Dr. John Gottman, Dr. Sue Johnson and other experts, are presented with explanation of ways they can be used with military and Veteran couples.
 The training concludes with an exploration of relationship strengths and resilience factors, with an emphasis on promoting resilience in military couples.

 - Specify three evidence-based interventions clinicians can use when working with military and Veteran couples

 - Explore ways to promote strength and resilience in military-connected couples

 Next session: 14 May 2019, 12:30-2:30 p.m.
 Eastern